IETF-OPS-AD/Liaisons/LSout-ITU-SR-bench-rev 112025.md

 The BMWG WG would like to request ITU-T SG to review the document and provide comments.

-Also, the BMWG WG encourages the use of IPPM WG mailing list [4] as the most effective and expedient way of exchanging information and answering questions.
+Also, the BMWG WG encourages the use of BMWG WG mailing list [4] as the most effective and expedient way of exchanging information and answering questions.

 OPS Area Director: Mohamed Boucadair